NFMT Remix transparent

 Share

 To put it simply, computerized maintenance management system (CMMS) software centralizes maintenance information to help businesses oversee operations involving their most prized assets.
-While the earliest versions of CMMS involved maintenance technicians using punch cards to track maintenance tasks, today’s CMMS is a SaaS (software as a service) solution that’s cloud-based and highly mobile.
+The earliest versions of CMMS involved maintenance technicians using punch cards to track maintenance tasks.
+But today’s CMMS is a SaaS (software as a service) solution that’s cloud-based and highly mobile.
 That means better team communication coupled with better asset tracking and reporting for on-the-go workers — all from a mobile app on your phone.

-But CMMS software can offer so much more than simply enhancing maintenance processes in that a quality CMMS can shift company culture from a previously reactive maintenance approach to a more proactive one, contributing significantly to cost savings and asset longevity as well as overall employee and customer satisfaction.
-It’s no surprise, then, that the CMMS software market is projected to grow significantly in the coming years — valued at $982.2 million in 2023 and expected to balloon to $1.9 billion by 2030.
+Better yet, CMMS software can offer so much more than simply enhancing maintenance processes.
+A quality CMMS can shift company culture from a previously reactive maintenance approach to a more proactive one.
+This contributes significantly to cost savings and asset longevity as well as overall employee and customer satisfaction.
+It’s no surprise, then, that the CMMS software market is projected to grow significantly in the coming years.
+Currently valued at $982.2 million in 2023, it’s expected to balloon to $1.9 billion by 2030.

-Whether you’re a seasoned maintenance professional or just learned what the CMMS acronym means, this guide will highlight everything a CMMS software does, its key benefits and important factors and metrics to consider when choosing one for your maintenance strategy.
+Whether you’re a seasoned maintenance professional or just learned the CMMS acronym, our guide will teach you what a CMMS does, its benefits and how to select the right one for your needs.

 Every CMMS software solution has an asset database at its core.
 From there, maintenance teams can use the software to build out a maintenance strategy that’s as robust as they want.
 Here are a few capabilities that several top-rated CMMS software offer:

-• Asset and inventory management: A CMMS revolves around its asset management system and all the information and data that goes along with it.
+• Asset and inventory management: A CMMS revolves around its asset management system.
 That includes everything from equipment serial numbers to the location of an asset as well as equipment performance and downtime data.
 You can even store procedural documents and images within a given asset template.

-• Work orders: In order to keep your assets operational, you need to ensure they’re being properly maintained.
-Enter the maintenance work order, essentially a template or document in which maintenance teams can schedule and assign work requests to employees, review work order status and the time it takes to complete a task.
+• Work orders: In order to keep your physical assets operational, you need to ensure they’re being properly maintained.
+Enter the maintenance work order.
+This template or document allows maintenance teams to schedule, assign and track maintenance tasks.
 The best CMMS software also allows you to communicate within a given work order, either through messaging or uploading documentation such as photos.

 • Preventive maintenance: Take your work orders a step further by scheduling automated preventive maintenance by days, weeks or months.

-• Predictive maintenance: Using Internet of Things (IoT) sensors, you can track real-time data for condition-based maintenance that sends notifications to you if anything unusual happens with your equipment.
+• Predictive maintenance: Using Internet of Things (IoT) sensors, you can track real-time data for condition-based maintenance.
+This involves sending notifications to you if anything unusual happens with your equipment.
 Better yet, you can use the data to forecast future maintenance needs.

 • Maintenance reports: Create reports for all aspects of your maintenance program.
 That includes everything from spare parts usage, labor costs, asset performance trends and maintenance history on any given piece of equipment.